Domestic canary: Behaviour

-Male canaries sing to attract mates and establish territory, and begin singing early in the morning.
+Male canaries sing to attract mates and establish territory and begin singing early in the morning.
 The light cycle has a direct effect on a canary's singing quality.
 Most females do not sing, but would still chirp.
 Research has suggested that males may use techniques singing certain notes that females would find particularly attractive.
 When canaries want to express mutual affection, they peck at each other; extensive mutual preening, as we know it from finches, is not common in canaries.
 Canaries communicate through calls and song.
 They respond to the warning calls of other birds, meaning they understand sounds unrelated to their species.
 When excited, canaries may jump from perch to perch in a cage or express it through various chirping sounds.

 The canary is a solitary bird, introverted in human terms, and they are normally comfortable living alone in a cage.
 They are not hands-on with humans and tend to be skittish around them.
 While by no means as tame as budgies and companion parrots, they can still, with patience, be tamed and trained to the point where they would willingly approach humans and sit on their hands or shoulders.
 German royal courts during the 18th century were noted to have had sensory closeness and emotional bonds with canaries.
 Tips were circulated on how to accustom the canaries to come and sit on a person's hand or fingers.
-Canaries are believed to be intelligent.